University of Pennsylvania, B.A.

 In March 2012, Bourne, and the other four members of the 1970 Liacouras Commission, received the Justice Sonia Sotomayor Diversity Award from the Philadelphia Bar Association, for contributions to increasing diversity in the legal profession in Pennsylvania.
 In January 2013, The Barrister’s Association of Philadelphia recognized the members of the Liacouras Committee for their work “to promote equal justice” in Philadelphia.

 In the early 1970’s, Bourne served as a volunteer lawyer for Community Legal Services.
 The CLS South Street Office was open in the evening only and was staffed entirely by volunteers.
-A number of young lawyers, including Bourne, ran the office in the evening on a rotating basis, and then represented the clients who had sought advice on that evening.
+A number of young lawyers, including Bourne, ran the office in the evening on a rotating basis and then represented the clients who had sought advice on that evening.

 Bourne also spent a month (on paid leave from Tate & Erin) with the Philadelphia Public Defenders Office, representing indigents charged with criminal activity.

 Bourne served as Chair of the Committee of 70, a Philadelphia civic group founded in 1904, and dedicated to protecting the election process and preventing election fraud.
-He also served as President of the Philadelphia City Institute, founded in 1852 to teach reading to apprentices, and which today encourages reading by maintaining a branch of the Free Library of Philadelphia and by conducting reading programs for young students.
+He also served as President of the Philadelphia City Institute, founded in 1852 to teach reading to apprentices and today encourages reading by maintaining a branch of the Free Library of Philadelphia and by conducting reading programs for young students.
 He served on the board of the Philadelphia Montessori Charter School, located in southwest Philadelphia, with 168 students in grades K-6, from 2007-2015.
 He is a board member of the Broad Street Review, an internet-based publication on the arts in Philadelphia.

 He lives with his wife Carolyn Wyeth in Bryn Mawr, Pennsylvania; he has two children and four grandchildren.
 He is a member of St. John Neumann Roman Catholic Church in Bryn Mawr.